-The last few years of social distancing and shift to remote work (for 35% of workers) in reaction to a pandemic has introduced us to a place most of us never imagined.
-As a graduating college or graduate student, you may feel cheated of exciting times in your long journey - commencement, big parties, accolades, in-person internships and interviewing for jobs you have been preparing to land for years.
-You are likely are feeling uncertain about your immediate actions and your future.
+The last few years of social distancing and shift to remote work (now about 26% of workers) in reaction to a pandemic has introduced us to a place most of us never imagined.
+As a graduating college or graduate student, you are likely are feeling uncertain about your immediate actions and your future.
 Here are some actions you can take immediately.

 First – Don’t Panic!

-While no one wanted or planned for a multi-year pandemic, you can combine your education, motivation, ambition and support network into a new plan to land on your feet – again.
+While no one wants to graduate without an immediate career move on the calendar, you can combine your education, motivation, ambition and support network into a new plan to land on your feet – again.